Chicken Pot Pie Soup

 - Grilled cheese.
 My kids and I love dipping a classic grilled cheese sandwich into soup.
 So good!

 - Bread.
 Crusty bread or biscuits is an easy, yet satisfying counterpart to chicken pot pie soup.

 - Crackers.
 Buttery crackers, oyster crackers or saltine crackers make a great soup topping.

 - Leftovers.
-Store leftover chicken pot pie soup in an airtight storage container in the refrigerator for up to 5 days.
+Store leftovers in an airtight container in the refrigerator for up to about 4 days.